antmicro/jetson-agx-csi-adapter/README.md

 ## Overview
 This repository contains hardware design files for CSI camera adapter designed to be used with Nvidia Jetson AGX platform devkits (Orin, Xavier).
 It breaks-out camera module interface connector into two Antmicro camera interfaces.
-To power the cameras  Additional peripherals (GPIO expander, IMU, temperature and humidity sensor) are also added.
+To power the cameras 5V power converter was added.
+The board also contains an I2C Mux and circuitry for distributing VSYNC signal to the cameras.
+QWIIC and Liquid lens connectors are added for additional I2C connectivity together with SYNC connector for camera synchonization.

 ## Repository structure
-The main repository directory contains KiCad PCB project files, a LICENSE and README.
+The main repository directory contains KiCad PCB project files, a LICENSE and a README.
 The remaining files are stored in the following directories:

 * `img` - contains graphics for this README
+* `doc` - contains generated schematics and other documentation
+* `lib` - contains KiCad component library

 ## Key fetures
 * Nvidia Camera Module Connector (Jetson Orin, Jetson Xavier devkits)
 * Two Antmicro CSI Connectors (2x 4-lane MIPI CSI-2 or 4x 4-lane MIPI CSI-2)
+* I2C multiplexer for connecting multiple cameras
 * DC-DC converter to power the cameras

 The camera connectors are electrically compatible with several video accessories created by Antmicro such as: